 Yes, you can drink your lilacs!
 Lilacs are among the first blooms of the season and there's no better way to celebrate spring than to bring the tiny flowers into your drinks.

-The Lilac Shandy begins with a homemade lilac simple syrup which is added to a fresh lemonade.
+The Lilac Lemon Drop Martini begins with a homemade lilac simple syrup which is added to fresh lemonade.
 Once you have that mixed up, just add your favorite light beer and a magical spring cocktail is yours to enjoy.

 Few things go better with a spring breeze than a tall, refreshing glass of lemonade.
 This mocktail is a flavorful twist on that favorite and it's a fun drink to share with the entire family.

 08 of 09

 Enjoy this fruity twist on the classic Gin Martini as you watch your flowers peek from the ground.
 It is delightfully simple and is sure to please your taste buds.Continue to 9 of 9 below.